Closer Look on the Use of Commas in Introductory Clauses

-Introductory clauses are classified as dependent clauses that provide context for the sentence.
+Introductory clauses are classified as dependent clauses that provide context for the sentence in essay writing.
 They are said to set the tone for the main part of the sentence, in this case, an independent clause.
 Some common examples are:

 ✔️ If they are determined to take the test,they need to pass the training period first.

 (Introductory dependent clause starts with “if,” whereas the main clause begins with “they”)

 ✔️ Because the cat continued to play with his favorite toy,we decided to leave him alone.

 (Introductory dependent clause starts with “because,” whereas the main clause starts with “we”)

 Introductory clauses usually start with adverbs, listed below:

 Before we move on to the use of commas in introductory phrases, it is necessary to define these phrases.
 They are meant to set the atmosphere for the main sentence.
 However, they cannot be referred to as complete clauses because they don’t have a separate verb and a separate subject.
 Subjects and verbs in introductory phrases are always related to the main clause of the sentence.
 Researchers name the common types of introductory phrases you can come across in text: